eric6923/JARVIS-Virtual-Assistant/README.md

-# JARVIS Virtual Assistant
+# JARVIS VIRTUAL ASSISTANT

 Welcome to JARVIS Virtual Assistant!
 Your intelligent, personalized assistant designed to streamline your tasks effortlessly.
 JARVIS leverages cutting-edge technologies such as SpeechSynthesis, Face-api.js, and OpenAI API to provide unparalleled assistance.

-## Overview

-JARVIS Virtual Assistant offers a seamless blend of innovative technologies to provide personalized support and intelligent assistance.
+It offers a seamless blend of innovative technologies to provide personalized support and intelligent assistance.
 Whether it's through facial recognition, voice interaction, or real-time updates, JARVIS is your go-to solution for optimizing productivity and enhancing user experience.

 ## About the Author